argoproj/argo-workflows/docs/installation.md

 ## Recommendations

-* Make sure you're using the manifests attached to the release.
+* Make sure you're using the manifests attached to each Github release.
+See [this link](https://github.com/argoproj/argo-workflows/releases/latest) for the most recent manifests.
 * Read the [upgrading guide](upgrading.md) before any major upgrade to be aware of breaking changes.
 * If you are using GitOps, copy the manifests into your repository, rather use `base` to reference them.
 Fewer issues regarding network loss, and you'll be able to check what has changed each time you upgrade.